SevenChords/CipesAtHome/README.md

 Should there be any problems in this building process, please let us know by posting an issue on Github.

 ### Windows
 To build on Windows, use the Visual Studio CipesAtHome.sln solution file.
-You will need to install libcurl, libOMP, and libconfig.
+You will need to install libcurl and libconfig.
 This can be done by making use of vcpkg.

 ### Mac
 TODO